Sunday, September 28, 2008

 An Ordinary Seaman was on lookout duty at the port midship gun and stated that he saw a blue light on the port side and reported it to the Mate.
 When back at his gun he saw that collision with another ship which was crossing the bows from port to starboard was unavoidable.
 This other ship was rammed starboard side "between bow and bridge".
 Henderson caught on fire almost at once - very probably electrical as this survivor stated he saw "blue flames" in the officers' quarters.
 This Ordinary Seaman and the Boatswain remained on the stern of the ship for almost two and a half days.

-The only other survivor was the Carpenter, and Indian named Albert Cericeros.
+The only other survivor was the Carpenter, an Indian named Albert Cericeros.
 He stated that he heard an explosion which he believed to be a torpedo "in No. 3 Mess between midships and stern".
 The ship caught fire and he went over the side with life-jacket on, being picked up about six hours later.
 He further states that whilst in the water - he does not remember when - he found himself drifting towards a fully surfaced submarine.
 He saw one gun on deck and six or seven members of the crew, but does not remember seeing any number on the conning tower.
 He then drifted away from it.
 This witness was torpedoed in the Caribbean in March, 1943, in Tulsa which was subsequently beached."

 In September 1943, the bodies of the men recovered from collision were buried in a mass grave in Harwood Hill Cemetery in Sydney, Nova Scotia.
 Some of the Canadian sailors who recovered the bodies from the burning ships were also the burial party.